NORTHERN EXPOSURE FOR LESS

 CHEAP FLIGHTS TO ICELAND

-Iceland's Wow air offers low-fare flights with one-way tickets as low as $99 (and sometimes even lower) from destinations across the United States.
+Iceland's Wow Air offers low-fare flights with one-way tickets as low as $99 (though there are some catches to keep in mind) from destinations across the United States.
 Save by buying tickets early, and be aware of additional charges for things like baggage, food, and beverages.
-You can also enjoy an extended stopover in Iceland en route to Europe at no additional cost on round-trip flights, similar to what's offered by Icelandair.
+Wow Air also recently announced they will be shrinking their fleet and cutting flights to reduce costs, though they're currently in talks with a potential investor.
+Alternatively, you can generally find good deals on Icelandair and can take advantage of an extended stopover in Iceland en route to Europe at no additional cost on round-trip flights.

 If you're traveling from Denmark and have time to spare, a boat trip is an excellent, inexpensive option.
 Smyril Line offers leisurely two-day cruises to Iceland's east coast.
 The cruises offer spectacular views of Iceland and the opportunity to visit the Faroe Islands.
 You can save more with seasonal specials, and by sharing a cabin with others.